Kodziak/portflio/README.md

 ## clue

 I've made this portfolio to better introduce myself.
-It was also a little exercise for merging my design, develop and testing (responsive) skills.
+It was also a little exercise for merging my design, develop and testing (responsivness) skills.